About the Study:

 The PEL study will also inform the environmental review for one or more future projects being progressed under the National Environmental Policy Act (NEPA).

-Transportation improvements at Exit 31 are needed to address economic development, safety, multi-modal mobility, and roadway system linkages.
+Transportation improvements at Exit 31 are needed to address roadway system linkages, mobility and accessibility, resiliency, and safety.

 Safety: